-When sparse matrix methods or approximations are used, motivated by the size of N, no analytical asymptotic standard errors for the coefficients in spatial lag, Durbin or general SARAR models are available, nor is the standard error of λ available in the spatial error case.
-This may be addressed by computing a numerical Hessian for an augmented function fitting both ρ and/or λ and β starting with the maximum likelihood optimum.
-The covariance matrix of coefficient estimates is required for the Monte Carlo testing of measures of the impacts of explanatory variables, as we see subsequently.
+When sparse matrix methods or approximations are used, motivated by the size of N, no analytical asymptotic standard errors for the coefficients in spatial lag, Durbin or general SARAR models will be available, nor will the standard error of $\lambda$ be available in the spatial error case.
+This may be addressed by computing a numerical Hessian for an augmented function fitting both $\rho$ and/or $\lambda$ and $\beta$ starting at the maximum likelihood optimum.
+The covariance matrix of coefficient estimates is required for the Monte Carlo testing of measures of the impacts of explanatory variables, as we will see below.

-With some data sets, models, and variable scaling -fortunately not those used in these examples, one meets difficulties in inverting the numerical Hessian returned from finite difference computation.
+With some data sets, models, and variable scaling - fortunately not those used in these examples, one meets difficulties in inverting the numerical Hessian returned from finite difference computation.
 This unfortunate problem may be worked around by replacing most of the matrix with analytical values, termed the analytical-numerical mixed Hessian by LeSage and Pace (2009, pp. 54-60).
-The awkward trace term for the interaction between λ and $\sigma^2 - tr(\mathbf{W}(\mathbf{I} - \tilde{\lambda}\mathbf{W})^{-1})$ - may be approximated by a series of traces of the powered weights matrix, either computed using sparse matrix or Monte Carlo techniques.
+The awkward trace term for the interaction between $\lambda$ and $\sigma^2 - tr(\mathbf{W}(\mathbf{I} - \tilde{\lambda}\mathbf{W})^{-1})$ - may be approximated by a series of traces of the powered weights matrix, either computed using sparse matrix or Monte Carlo techniques.
 The analytical-numerical mixed Hessian is available in spdep for the spatial lag, Durbin, and error models, but not yet for the SAC Durbin model.

-4. Fitting models using maximum likelihood for the English data set
+4 Fitting models using maximum likelihood for the English data set

 The sacsarlm function has been added to spdep to permit the fitting of the SAC model, and it takes a type= argument to add the spatially lagged right hand side variables to make a SAC Durbin specification.
 We fit both of these model forms to the augmented pre-CCT and post-CCT models, which take political control into account.
-Table 1 does not report the coefficient values, because we should more properly report the impacts (emanating effects) of the right hand variables.
+Table 1 does not report the coefficient values, because we should more properly report the impacts (emanating effects) of the right hand variables